Adaptive Split-Fusion Transformer: Experiments

 \textbf{Adaptive Fusion} \textit{vs} \textbf{Counterparts}.
 We implement fusion strategies in Section~\ref{sec:adaptive}, including ``Simple Fusion'', ``Context-Agnostic Fusion'' and ``Adaptive Fusion'', on top of the ASF-former.
 All fusion variants intake outputs from the attention branch and HMCB.
 We present their comparison in Table~\ref{table:fusion}.
 We find that our Adaptive Fusion achieves 82.7\% accuracy, which is superior to all the other counterparts under similar parameters and MACs.
 This indicates the effectiveness of adapting the weights according to visual contents and verifies the different branch preferences of different images.
 Notably, Context-Agnostic Fusion performs worse than Simple Fusion, showing that the coarsely learning context-agnostic weights would even degrade both branches' capability and training effect.

 \textbf{Effectiveness of Shortcut}.
-We validate the influence of the shortcut ({blue} line in Fig.~\ref{fig:fusion}(c)) by removing it from Adaptive Fusion.
+We validate the influence of the shortcut ({blue} line in Figure~(\ref{fig:fusion}c)) by removing it from Adaptive Fusion.
 The comparison is shown in Table~\ref{table:shortcut}.
-We can see that when discarding the skip connection, the final accuracy degrades by a large margin (0.7\%) and is even much worse than Simple Fusion in Table~\ref{table:fusion}.
+When discarding the skip connection, we can see that the final accuracy degrades by a large margin (0.7\%) and is even much worse than Simple Fusion in Table~\ref{table:fusion}.
 This demonstrates the necessity of skip connection when fusing the outputs of two branches and verifies its ability to help the model's training by promoting gradient propagation.

+\textbf{Effectiveness of Pyramid Structure}.
+We train and validate the pyramid version of ASF-former-S \&ASF-former-B, named ASF-former$_p$-S \& ASF-former$_p$-B, under the same recipe.
+The results are present in Table~\ref{table:sota}.

+The underlined ASF-former$_p$-S achieves an excellent accuracy of 83.0\%, which outperforms ASF-former-S by 0.3\% with comparable parameters and MACs.
+This strongly proves the effectiveness of a multi-level pyramid structure for better feature encoding when designing hybrid transformer models.
+ASF-former$_p$-B achieves comparable results with ASF-former-B while consuming fewer MACs.
+This further indicates the computation-efficient property of our pyramid model.